es-ude/ElasticNodeMiddleware/README.md

 The outsourcing in internal interfaces are only for testing purposes.
 The elastic node middleware interface contains the following functions:

-- for initialising the elastic node middleware:\
+- for initialising the fpga:\
 → elasticnode_initialise
 - for turning the FPGA on:\
 → elasticnode_fpgaPowerOn